Gl13ch/Shutterable/README.md

 ## Known Issues
 1. When a user makes a tag it comes out as a string, not individual items in an array.

-## Features to Implement
+## Features that still need to be implemented
 1. The photo sizes currently have no functionality.
-2. Use input type file for images.
+2. Implement input type file for uploading images.
 3. Ability to edit user's profiles.
 4. Let users browse other user's profiles.
+5. Tags on show page to be searchable on click.
+6. Still need more CSS (hover effects on links/buttons)